Argo Group International (NYSE:ARGO) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note issued to investors on Tuesday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note published on Thursday morning.
+The brokerage issued a hold rating on the stock.

-A number of other analysts have also commented on the company.
-Compass Point lowered Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a report on Monday, March 13th.
-TheStreet upgraded Argo Group International from a d+ rating to a c- rating in a report on Friday, May 26th.
+A number of other research firms have also recently weighed in on ARGO.
+TheStreet raised Argo Group International from a d+ rating to a c- rating in a research report on Friday, May 26th.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a report on Monday, March 13th.

 Argo Group International Company Profile